Wilfred/wilfred.github.com/_posts/2014-10-20-the-fastest-bigint-in-the-west.markdown

     <figcaption>pidigits performance (GMP implementations in green)</figcaption>
 </figure>

-Wow, we can see a huge range of performance here.
-Click and drag on the chart to zoom in.
+Wow, we can see a huge range of performance here. **Click and drag on the chart to zoom in**.
 We'll take a look at how the different languages have been implemented, starting with the slowest.

 The slowest BigInt here is **PHP**.
 PHP